sourcegraph/deploy-sourcegraph/docs/update.md

 # Updating

 A new version of Sourcegraph is released every month (with patch releases in between, released as needed).
-Check the [Sourcegraph blog](https://about.sourcegraph.com/blog) or the site admin updates page to learn about updates.
+Check the [Sourcegraph blog](https://about.sourcegraph.com/blog) for release announcements.

-See the [changelog](https://about.sourcegraph.com/changelog) for a list of changes in each version.

 ## Update to a new version of Sourcegraph Data Center